OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

     $_SERVER
     // etc.

-In order to receive their represented values, use the methods provided by the shop framework, e.g.:
+To receive their represented values, use the methods provided by the shop framework, e.g.:

 .. code:: php